Ocean Visions Launchpad

-The Ocean Visions Launchpad supports selected $100M XPRIZE Carbon Removal competitors using ocean-based technologies to develop and validate their technology and business models and improve their chances of success.
-We work with selected teams to identify their specific needs and build customized expert advisory teams to provide ongoing advice and support.
+The Ocean Visions Launchpad supports selected innovators working on ocean-based carbon dioxide removal pathways, as well as those who are enabling or improving our understanding of these pathways.
+We work with teams to identify their specific needs and build customized expert advisory teams to provide ongoing advice and support.

 Team: Captura